CornellAikido/website/pages/index.md

 # Announcements

+- **08/21:** A few updates:
+  - Beginners class will start on Thursday, September 14th, at 7:00pm
+  - Our annual demo will be September 12th, at 7:45pm
+  - Visit us at Club Fest September 10th!
-- **08/21:** We're starting to transition from summer hours back to normal hours.
+  - We're starting to transition from summer hours back to normal hours.
 This week, we'll meet Tue/Thu: 6:30-8:00pm
 - **06/17:** We're now on summer hours - Tue/Thu: 5:00-6:30pm